wilkieolin/wilkieolin.github.io/_posts/2022-1-18-vsa-intro-part3.md

 Because there is no relationship between Alice and Eve encoded in the graph, there is no similarity between this symbol and the graph.
-Conversely, there *is* significant similarity between Dave $×$ Eve and the graph because it includes that relationship.
+Conversely, there *is* significant similarity between ***Dave × Eve*** and the graph because it includes that relationship.

 Let's make another query, and figure out whom Alice is friends with.
-To do this, we'll apply the 'unbinding' operator to the graph with $Alice$ as an argument:
+To do this, we'll apply the 'unbinding' operator to the graph with ***Alice*** as an argument:

 ```python